firesidefiction/firesidefiction.github.io/docs/README.md

 >
 > art: the-title-of-the-thing.jpg
 >
-> caption: A description of the artwork for screen readers
+> caption: "A description of the artwork for screen readers"
 >
 > artist: Galen Dara
 >